 - Papal Crypts: Burial place of nine popes, also known as the "little Vatican".
-You will see the names of the popes, the inscriptions in Greek and the symbol that was given to the martyrs on their tombs.
+You will see the names of the popes, the Greek inscriptions and the symbol given to the martyrs on their tombs.

 - Catholic art frescoes: The walls of the Catacombs of Rome were the first canvases where Catholic art, which would dominate the History of Art until today, began to develop.

 - Crypt of Saint Cecilia: Before the funeral remains of Saint Cecilia rested in the church of the same name in Trastevere, the martyr was buried in this crypt where you can see a copy of the statue representing the patron saint of music.

 - Funerary remains from the year 4 AD: Not all guides know how to find them, but there are funerary remains dating back to the year 4 AD.
 It is not the most exciting thing you will see, but I was impressed to know that millenary elements are preserved under the streets of Rome.